top of page

 Take the Next Step

 If you’re ready to protect your family’s future, I’m here to help.
-Whether you need to write a will, set up a lasting power of attorney, or explore a Protected Property Trust, book an appointment with me, Joshua Young.
+Make an appointment with me, Joshua Young, if you need assistance with writing a will, setting up a lasting power of attorney, or exploring a Protected Property Trust.
 I’m a will writer serving Farnborough, Basingstoke, Camberley, Aldershot, and the surrounding areas.
 Let’s work together to ensure your loved ones are protected, no matter what life throws your way.

 bottom of page